 - In a large bowl, season chicken thighs with salt and pepper.
 Then set aside.

-- In a medium bowl, mix together soy sauce, vinegar, sugar, garlic and water.
-Pour ¼ cup the mixture over chicken.
+In a medium bowl, mix together soy sauce, vinegar, sugar, garlic and water.

-- (optional) Marinate chicken for 30 minutes or up to 8 hours in the refrigerator.
+Pour the sauce mixture over the chicken, or optionally you can marinate the chicken for 30 minutes up to 8 hours in the fridge.

 You can add broccoli for the last 15 minutes if you’d like to add some vegetables for your meal